Coop Concerts Artists

 Jenny Goodspeed

 Jenny Goodspeed combines beautifully crafted lyrics and an exquisite voice to create a sparkling fusion of folk, pop, and Americana.
 In 2008 Jenny released her debut CD Under the Ash Tree.
 Songs from the record have been added to over 100 folk and AAA radio stations in 31 states and earned Jenny finalist slots in numerous songwriting contests including the 2009 Falcon Ridge Emerging Artist Showcase and The 2009 Mountain Stage NewSong Contest..
 Music columnist Sheryl Hunter (The Recorder) said, "We are fortunate to live in an area that is rich with talented singer-songwriters and we can now add Goodspeed to this esteemed group."
-Jenny and fellow Coopsters Katie Clarke, and Stephanie Marshall recently formed The Boxcar Lilies - a high-energy, harmony-driven Americana trio.
+Jenny along with fellow Coopster Stephanie Marshall also performs with The Boxcar Lilies.

 Austin and Elliott